DamianGillessen1989/personal-portfolio-dg/README.md

 ### Structure Plane

-Given the nature of the portfolio and the lack of text based content, considerable emphasis was placed on structuring the pages to sustain user attention and engagement:
+Given the nature of the portfolio and the lack of text-based content, considerable emphasis was placed on structuring the pages to sustain user attention and engagement:

 Color Palette: